Jonathan Suárez (soccer): Club career

 With game time limited, Suárez joined U.N.A.M. on loan and was assigned to Pumas Tabasco, the club's Liga de Expansión MX affiliate for the 2020–21 season.
 He made 19 appearances including 18 starts, predominantly at left-back or defensive midfield, and was an unused substitute for U.N.A.M. first-team on four occasions.

 On February 3, 2021, Suárez cut his Pumas loan short after he had the opportunity to join MLS side Orlando City on a season-long loan ahead of the 2021 campaign.
 On February 23, Suárez was arrested by the Osceola County Sheriff's Office on suspicion of the sexual assault of a woman in his Kissimmee apartment two days earlier.
 His brother, Rafael Suárez Jr., was also arrested.
 He was suspended by MLS the following day pending investigation and had his loan contract terminated by Orlando City later that week having never trained with the team.
 He was subsequently removed from the Querétaro roster.
 On April 22, Suárez was granted an adjustment to the conditions of his bond allowing him to return to Mexico.
 On May 27, the state attorney ruled the case against Suárez was not "suitable for prosecution" and dropped the charges.

 In July 2021, Suárez joined Dorados de Sinaloa.
+In 2022 he had a spell at Club Tijuana, before joining Argentine club Defensores Unidos in June 2023.